trezor/trezor-suite/docs/packages/connect/methods/cardanoSignTransaction.md

 -   _must not_ contain a pool registration certificate
 -   _may_ contain only 1852, 1854 and 1855 required signers
 -   _may_ contain only 1852, 1854 and 1855 witness requests

+Note: `requiredSigners` are meant for Plutus transactions (from the blockchain point of view), but some applications utilize them for their own purposes, so we allow them in all signing modes (except for pool registration as owner).

 ### Stake pool registration certificate specifics